saeub/okra/docs/goals.md

 - The tasks should be easily configurable and extensible.
 - The collected data should be useful (focus on research and automatic text processing).
 - The experiment environment should be as natural as possible (not "lab conditions").
+- Experiments for longitudinal studies should be possible.

+These are some possible use cases:

+- Research targeting between-subject differences in reading comprehension/behavior.
+- Research targeting the influence of text/language features on comprehension.
+- Data collection for text difficulty classification.
+- Evaluation of manual or automatic text simplification output.